NassAbd/InternApp/README.md

 ### 🛠️ System Features
 - **Feedback Loop**: "Issues and Improvements" toggle to report broken scrapers or suggest features.
-- ⏳**AI-Powered Diagnostics**: Automatically generates detailed error analysis and fix suggestions using Groq LLM when a scraper fails.
+- **AI-Powered Diagnostics**: Automatically generates detailed error analysis and fix suggestions using Groq LLM when a scraper fails.

 ## Getting Started